seongyooncho/RoboND-Perception-Project/writeup.md

    'soap',
    'glue']
 ```
-And to achieve higher accuracy, I have increased each attempts from five to twenty.
+And to achieve higher accuracy, I have increased each attempts from five to fifty.
 ```
-for i in range(20):
+for i in range(50):
   ...
 ```
 Here is the result running `train_svm.py`.
 ```
-Features in Training Set: 160
+Features in Training Set: 400
-Invalid Features in Training set: 1
+Invalid Features in Training set: 2
-Scores: [ 0.75        0.78125     0.71875     0.84375     0.83870968]
+Scores: [ 0.8375      0.9375      0.8875      0.86075949  0.87341772]
-Accuracy: 0.79 (+/- 0.10)
+Accuracy: 0.88 (+/- 0.07)
-accuracy score: 0.786163522013
+accuracy score: 0.879396984925
 ```
 ![train](./misc_images/train.png)

-The resulting accuracy is not that high, but it is high enough to pass the project requirements.
+The resulting accuracy is seemingly high enough to pass the project requirements.

 ### Pick and Place Setup